DavidTNguyen/thinkscript/Advanced-Market-Moves-/Understanding the AMM 2.0 Signals.md

 There is NO holy grail
 I think we must all come to a realization that AMM 2.0 is not the holy grail; nothing is when it comes to trading and indicators.

 I recommend everyone to test drive it on different timeframes and develop a strategy around it.
 Always have a stop loss in place in case the trade doesn't work out.
-Also, come join our Discord chatroom.
-Everyone in there is also part of VIP.
-We can all contribute and help each other out.
-Here is the link to join: https://discord.gg/HQVZUxB